liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/advanced.md

 googletest can also emit a JSON report as an alternative format to XML.
-To generate the JSON report, set the `GTEST_OUTPUT` environment variable or the `--gtest_output` flag to the string `"json:path_to_output_file"`, which will create the file at the given location.
-You can also just use the string `"json"`, in which case the output can be found in the `test_detail.json` file in the current directory.
+To generate the JSON report, set the `GTEST_OUTPUT` environment variable or the `--gtest_output` flag to the string `"json:path_to_output_file"`, which will create the m_files at the given location.
+You can also just use the string `"json"`, in which case the output can be found in the `test_detail.json` m_files in the current directory.

 The report format conforms to the following JSON Schema: